 Daughter, Rochelle Biegel Hoffman, and husband Nick run and operate King Cranberries in west central Wisconsin.
 Rochelle also teaches and does sustainability research at UWEC.

 Son, Vince, and wife, Sarah, currently live in Florida while Vince plays for the NFL Miami Dolphins team.
-Sarah is passionate about helping individuals with disabilities stay active.
+Sarah is passionate about baking, raising her two little girls and helping individuals with disabilities stay active.

 After finishing football at the University of Wisconsin, son Hayden and wife Christian moved to central Wisconsin.
 Hayden is a senior manager at a local paper company and Christian is a doctor of physical therapy.